-3 Retrieving ERI Files and Passwords
+Retrieving ERI Files and Passwords

-When a new ERI file is created for a device (see Section 2.2, "Creation of ERI Files," on page 13), the file and its password are uploaded to the ZENworks Server the next time the device contacts the server.
+When a new ERI file is created for a device (see Creation of ERI Files), the file and its password are uploaded to the ZENworks Primary Server the next time the device contacts the server.

-There is no automatic deletion of ERI files and passwords from the ZENworks Server, even if a device is unregistered, deleted, or retired from the zone.
-The ZENworks Server retains all of a device's ERI files and passwords unless you manually delete the files (see Chapter 4, "Deleting ERI Files," on page 17).
+There is no automatic deletion of ERI files and passwords from the ZENworks Primary Server, even if a device is unregistered, deleted, or retired from the zone.
+The ZENworks Primary Server retains all of a device's ERI files and passwords unless you manually delete the files (see Deleting ERI Files).